 Bleak performed in Berlin, Frannz Club and released their debut album 'Burns Inside' in 2006.
 'What You Are' rose on top of the singles charts and 'Fate' feat.
 Ana Johnsson became a smash hit, winning Best Nordic Song in NRJ Radio Awards 2007.
 Bleak played two shows in Ikra Club, Moscow and went on a break afterwards.
 The band began preproducing their second album a year later.
 The recording sessions produced video material and few shows but early in 2009 Bleak officially disbanded.

-Caleb recruited a new lineup (Tayo on drums, Jay on the bass, Waino on lead guitars), renamed the band Fireal and their sound "imperial".
+The band recruited a new lineup (Tayo on drums, Jay on the bass, Waino on lead guitars), renamed as Fireal and their sound "imperial".
 Fireal adopted Bleak's songs, logo and the new album.
 They recorded 'Halo' and 'The Imperia', performed in Lost in Music and opened for HIM in Helldone in 2009.

 Fireal signed a record deal with Warner Music Finland and performed 'The Imperia' live in the movie "Priest of Evil" in 2010.
 Their music video was shot on set for the first single 'Halo', one of the most aired ones in Finnish radios that year.
 The second single 'Breathe' received noticeable radio airplay and was co-written in Stockholm 2006 with Per Aldeheim and Max Martin as the first Finnish co-write with Martin.

 'The Dark Side' was YleX's Album of the Week and received several four-to-five star reviews upon its release in 2011.
 Fireal's third single 'Ariel' reached number 1 and stayed on top of the YleX Most Wanted chart for several weeks.
-Later that year, Fireal went on a touring break as Caleb joined the Finnish Clash of Choirs as the assistant choir director and right hand man of Lordi, performing acoustic versions of 'Ariel'.
+Later that year, Fireal went on a touring break and collaborated with the Finnish Clash of Choirs as the assistant choir director and right hand man of Lordi, performing acoustic versions of 'Ariel'.

-A new single from the upcoming album "Unlite" will be released in 2017.
+A new single from the upcoming album "Unlite" is destined to be revealed in 2017.